camunda-community-hub/camunda-platform-7-osgi/README.md

 There is already a project with a pre-filled Blueprint context.xml.
 Basically you'll only have to edit the Datasource properties or you use the pre-defined in memory H2 database.

-This approach uses the deprecated ConfigurationFactory right now, so please be careful.
-To see the reason why the ConfigurationFactory is deprecated see [here](https://groups.google.com/forum/#!topic/camunda-bpm-dev/toZEYMzUJpQ)
+This approach uses the deprecated `ConfigurationFactory` right now, so please be careful.
+To see the reason why the `ConfigurationFactory` is deprecated see [here](https://groups.google.com/forum/#!topic/camunda-bpm-dev/toZEYMzUJpQ)

-If your Blueprint implementation supports non-void setters you can replace the ConfigurationFactory by directly configuring a StandaloneProcessEngineConfiguration.
+If your Blueprint implementation supports non-void setters you can replace the `ConfigurationFactory` by directly configuring a `StandaloneProcessEngineConfiguration`.

 #### Old school

 If you wanna stay old school and use core OSGi you can do that, too.
-Import the package org.camunda.bpm.engine and org.camunda.bpm.engine.impl.cfg and instantiate your own StandaloneProcessEngineConfiguration.
+Import the package `org.camunda.bpm.engine` and `org.camunda.bpm.engine.impl.cfg` and instantiate your own `StandaloneProcessEngineConfiguration`.

 ### Part 3 Deploying process definitions

-After you created a ProcessEngine you can start to deploy process definitions.
+After you created a `ProcessEngine` you can start to deploy process definitions.
-The following steps only work when you exported a ProcessEngine as OSGi service.
+The following steps only work when you exported a `ProcessEngine` as OSGi service.

 #### Inside a bundle